Seller Concession Examples: When Buyers Request Repairs and Closing Cost Help

 • Loan origination fees

 If you’re struggling to attract buyers in a slow market, a closing cost credit could be one way to get their attention.
-Unlike a price reduction that’s only realized over the course of a mortgage payment schedule, closing cost credits offer buyers immediate lump-sum savings — money which they can then put toward furnishing their home or making updates prior to move-in.
+Unlike a price reduction that’s only realized over the course of a mortgage payment schedule, closing cost credits offer buyers immediate lump-sum savings—money that they can then put toward furnishing their home or making updates prior to move-in.

 Know the limits

-• 3% max if the buyer put less than 10% down (on a primary or secondary home).
+• 3% max if the buyer puts less than 10% down (on a primary or secondary home)

-• 9% max if the buyer put down 25% or more (on a primary or secondary home – however, note that this would be a very generous concession).
+• 9% max if the buyer puts down 25% or more (on a primary or secondary home — however, note that this would be a very generous concession)

 Any seller costs that exceed these limits would require a corresponding reduction in the loan amount, dollar for dollar.
-As of August 2019, the Department of Housing and Urban Development (HUD) caps seller concessions for FHA loans at 6%.
+These are the concession limits for each type of loan:

 Concession example #3: Non-realty items of value